sinbruh/group4-webapp/docs/SPRINT.md

 ### Accomplishments

-All the goals set by the group for this sprint was accomplished, the conceputal phase in the design guideline was filled in, the first version of the wireframes was made, as well as the document for sprint reports.
+All the goals set by the group for this sprint was accomplished; the conceputal phase in the design guideline was filled in, the first version of the wireframes was made, as well as the document for sprint reports.
 Even though the conceptual phase of the design guideline was filled in, the group expects to update it later on in the project.